GreeshmaKaranth/MNLP_HW3_blog/nlp/ERNIE-M/README.md

 ## Experiments and Results
 The authors examine five cross-lingual evaluation benchmarks, encompassing diverse linguistic tasks.
+These include
-These include XNLI, evaluating cross-lingual natural language inference; MLQA, designed for cross-lingual question answering; CoNLL, specializing in cross-lingual named entity recognition; PAWS-X, tailored for cross-lingual paraphrase identification; and Tatoeba, honing in on cross-lingual retrieval scenarios.
+- XNLI, evaluating cross-lingual natural language inference;
+- MLQA, designed for cross-lingual question answering;
+- CoNLL, specializing in cross-lingual named entity recognition;
+- PAWS-X, tailored for cross-lingual paraphrase identification;
+- Tatoeba, honing in on cross-lingual retrieval scenarios.

 These benchmarks collectively serve as a comprehensive framework for evaluating the efficacy of models in a range of cross-lingual applications.

 In the XNLI task, ERNIE-M showcased excellence in both cross-lingual transfer and translate-train-all settings.
 Outperforming baseline models like XLM, Unicoder, XLM-R, INFOXLM, and VECO, ERNIE-M achieved an average accuracy of 77.3 in cross-lingual transfer and 80.6 in translate-train-all.
 The larger variant, ERNIE-MLARGE, set a new state-of-the-art with 82.0 accuracy in cross-lingual transfer and 84.2 in translate-train-all, surpassing XLM-RLARGE.
 The results are summarized in Table 1.